-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 2 AISPs must provide PSUs sufficient information to enable PSUs to make an informed decision, for example, detail the purpose for which the data will be used (including whether any other parties will have access to the information) the period over which it has been requested and when the consent for the account information will expire (consent could be on-going or one-off).
+С EG Checklist Requirements CEG Checklist Reference 2 AISPs must provide PSUs with sufficient information to enable PSUs to make an informed decision, for example, detail the purpose for which the data will be used (including whether any other parties will have access to the information) the period over which it has been requested and when the consent for the account information will expire (consent could be on-going or one-off).
 If the customer-facing entity is acting on behalf of an AISP as its agent, the PSU must be made aware that the agent is acting on behalf of the AISP.
-PSRs Regs.
-68(3)(a), 69(2) and 70(3)(a) FCA Approach Document 17.55, 17.56 FCA Approach Document 17.33, 17.55, 17.67 8 12 TPP AISP Required 3 The AISP must provide the PSU with a description of the data being requested using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below) and ensure that this request is specific to only the information required for the provision of their account information service to the PSU.
-The AISP must present the data at a Data Cluster level and allow the PSU to expand the level of detail to show each Data Permission.
+8 The AISP must provide the PSU with a description of the data being requested using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below) and ensure that this request is specific to only the information required for the provision of their account information service to the PSU. ·- 3 The AISP must present the data at a Data Cluster level and allow the PSU to expand the level of detail to show each Data Permission.
 The AISP should only present those data clusters relevant for the product type in question.
 Where the request is for multiple product types then the detail shown in the data cluster should explain to the customer the product types to which it applies or state that it is shared across multiple product types.
 Once PSU has consented, the PSU will be directed to their ASPSP.
 Please refer section 2.2.5 for relevant messaging.
-PSRs, Reg.
-70(3)(f) 136 AISP Required 5 If the ASPSP provides an option for the PSU to view the data they have consented to share with the AISP as supplementary information, this must be done using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below).
+13b 5 If the ASPSP provides an option for the PSU to view the data they have consented to share with the AISP as supplementary information, this must be done using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below).
 Display of such information must not be provided to the PSU as a default.
-CMA Order 10.2 13a ASPSP Required 6 ASPSPs must not seek confirmation of the consent that has already been provided by the PSU to the AISP.
+13a 6 ASPSPs must not seek confirmation of the consent that has already been provided by the PSU to the AISP.
 Once the PSU has selected the account(s), refer to section 2.1.5 for redirection messaging.
-EBA Opinion paragraph 13 EBA Final Guideline 5.2(c) and 5.2(d) RTS Art.
-32(3) FCA Approach Document 17.58 2 ASPSP Required 7 The AISP should confirm the successful completion of the account information request to the PSU. n/a 18 AISP Recommended
+2 7 The AISP should confirm the successful completion of the account information request to the PSU.
+18

-СХ CX Considerations 1 AISPs should ask the PSU to identify their ASPSP before requesting consent so that the consent request can be constructed in line with the ASPSP's data capabilities (which the ASPSP must make available to all TPPs).
+CX Considerations 1 AISPs should ask the PSU to identify their ASPSP before requesting consent so that the consent request can be constructed in line with the ASPSP's data capabilities (which the ASPSP must make available to all TPPs).
 ASPSP Implementation guides, which are located on the Open Banking Developer Zone will have information about the ASPSP's data capabilities.
-4 If the customer-facing entity is acting on behalf of an AISP as its agent the PSU should be made aware that the agent is acting on behalf of the AISP.
-This can be presented to the PSU by displaying both the agent's name and the regulated AISP name as: and confirmaccount(s) to share information with <agent>, who is acting on behalf of <tpp></tpp></agent>
+If the customer-facing entity is acting on behalf of an AISP as its agent the ASPSP should make the PSU aware that the agent is acting on behalf of the AISP.
+4 This can be presented to the PSU by displaying both the agent's name and the regulated AISP name as: Select and confirm account(s) to share information with <agent>, who is acting on behalf of <tpp></tpp></agent>